shhhkun/SmartMirror/mobile_app/MainApp/README.md

 Next steps:

-- get write action to work. seems to not be completing successfully right now.
+- get write action to work. seems to not be completing successfully right now. but I'm not certain that is my on my end, rather than on the end of nrf connect, since that app is super jank. might want to just go striaght to the pi, if that's up and running.
-- figure out how to encode/decode data being sent and read
+- figure out how to encode/decode data being sent and read.
-- make connecting action nicer. feels kinda jank still, and want to be able to not use nrf connect.
+- make connecting action nicer. have the ability to go from bonded to connected. feels kinda jank still, and want to be able to not use nrf connect.
-- general UI cleanup and refactor
+- general UI cleanup and refactor.

 - !!!!! blocked from here on, until we have the peripheral set up on the pi !!!!!

 - decide on exact data format we'll be sending. probably per-module info.
 - implement data sending protocol, probably across multiple characteristics.
-- implement UI to send data to the device via a form submission
+- implement UI to send data to the device via a form submission.
+- implement a nice UI page where you can drag and resize rectangles.
 - smart navigation in the app, based on bluetooth state. when permissions are enabled, no need to show the screen for permissions. when a device is connected, can take them directly to the send data screen.
 - persist info about devices and/or user states. store stuff to "disk".